|

 A balanced and healthy plant-based diet can ensure adequate intake of all the needed nutrients.

-But at the beginning of your vegan journey, it is best to supplement with B12, multivitamin, and perhaps vegan omega 3 capsules.
+But at the beginning of your vegan journey, it is best to supplement with B12, multivitamin, and perhaps vegan omega-3 capsules.

 I can recommend Vegums Multivitamin (containing B12) and Vegums Omega 3 to make sure you get your omegas.

+Learning more about nutrition doesn’t have to be tedious and time-consuming.
 You can read a couple of articles on vegan nutrition like this one, or this one, write down some notes, and that’s it.
 Then you will know which foods contain the nutrients you need.

 9. Read the labels.